 Instructions

 - Combine diced sweet potatoes and one cup water in a microwave safe bowl.
-Microwave 3 minutes.
+Cover and microwave 3 minutes.
 Drain in a colander, and shake to release residual water droplets.

-- Add onions and garlic.
+- Add the onions and garlic and toss with the sweet potatoes.
 Saute 3 minutes, stirring frequently.

-- Add bell pepper.
-Saute 3-4 minutes more, stirring frequently, until bell peppers are softened but still retain a bite.
-Sweet potatoes should now be cooked through and onions should be translucent.
+- Add the bell peppers and toss with the onions and sweet potatoes.
+Saute 3-4 minutes more, stirring frequently, until the bell peppers soften but still retain a bite.
+The sweet potatoes should now be cooked through and onions should be translucent.

 - Season with salt, pepper, and parsley.
-Serve immediately, or transfer to a sealed container and store in the fridge for up to 5 days.
+Serve right away, or transfer to a sealed container and store in the fridge for up to 5 days.
 Leftovers can be reheated in the microwave for 30 seconds, or reheated in a hot skillet for 2-3 minutes.

 Kayley